 Controlling your heating.
 Boilers and heaters account for two-thirds of the energy used in our homes, so changing the settings just a little can have a big impact.

 Lagging hot water tanks and water pipes.
 Many hot water tanks in our homes are not sufficiently lagged.
 This means that heat is continually being lost, and your boiler has to work harder to keep the stored water to the desired temperature.
 Heat is also lost from pipes that carry hot water around your house.
 In some places this is ok (e.g. through a cupboard that is used to dry laundry) but often, it’s just more unnecessary and expensive heat loss.
-Fiiting a jacket on your hot water tank and insulating your hot water pipes will reduce your energy bills; there are a variety of insultation options for pipes available at DIY stores.
+Fitting a jacket on your hot water tank and insulating your hot water pipes will reduce your energy bills; there are a variety of insulation options for pipes available at DIY stores.

 Be a real turn off!
 Leaving lights, TVs, computers and radios on when there’s no one in the room is an obvious waste of money and energy.
 Some appliances also use a lot of energy in standby mode, particularly if they are older appliances.

-When replacing appliance look at the energy ratings.
-Appliances are responsible for a significant proportions of a typical home’s electricity bill: Televisions, set-top boxes, digital TV recorders, DVDs and DAB radios combined are responsible for around a fifth of a typical home’s electricity bill.
+When replacing appliances look at the energy ratings.
+Appliances are responsible for a significant proportion of a typical home’s electricity bill: Televisions, set-top boxes, digital TV recorders, DVDs and DAB radios combined are responsible for around a fifth of a typical home’s electricity bill.
 Computer Equipment – household computers, printers, monitors and laptops on average make up around a further 13%.
 When you need to replace an appliance, you will have an opportunity to replace it with a more efficient one.